 We may send you information about Ordo generally or other aspects of Ordo that you may find useful.
 Where we have your consent or it is in our legitimate interests to do so, we may do this by email, telephone, text message (SMS) or call (automated or otherwise).

 We will only send you relevant marketing messages if you tick the marketing boxes when you register.
 And don’t worry, if you get fed up with them you can unsubscribe at any time.

 You can read more about your rights under the new data protection laws (they were enacted to protect you) below.

 Do you share my data with anyone?

-We do not share or sell your data to anyone for any gain for ourselves.
-We do not analyse or monetise your data for any purpose.
+We do not share or sell your data to anyone for any reason other than providing you with the Ordo service and making it more brilliant.
+We do not analyse or monetise your data for any reason other than providing you with the Ordo service and making it more brilliant.
 We only use your data to provide you with the Ordo service – we call this the non-use of your data.
 The only people we share your data with are our technical partners who help us run Ordo and make it brilliant for everyone using it.
 All your data stays in the UK.

 What are my Rights?

 Under the General Data Protection Regulation you have a number of important rights free of charge.
 The new data protection laws were enacted to empower and protect you.
 In summary, those include rights to:

 - being told what we collect and how, and the fair and transparent use of your information

 - requiring us to correct any mistakes in the information we have about you